jhamwood/fcn_cone_detection/README.md

 # Instructions

-Download the zip from https://github.com/DavidCunefare/CNN-Cone-Detection and unzip it to any place on your computer.
+1. Download the zip from https://github.com/DavidCunefare/CNN-Cone-Detection and unzip it your computer.
+Choose a short path (for example, C:\temp) to ensure it unzips the data properly.

-Run the file CNN-Cone-Detection/Code/Reassemble_IMDBs.m from Cunefare et al. in MATLAB.
+2. Run the file CNN-Cone-Detection\Code\Reassemble_IMDBs.m from Cunefare et al. in MATLAB.

-Run the file main.m from this project in MATLAB.
+3. Navigate back to the fcn_cone_detection-master folder, run the file main.m from this project in MATLAB.
 It will prompt for a folder containing the raw data.
-Navigate to CNN-Cone-Detection\Images and Results.
+Choose the exact folder 'CNN-Cone-Detection\Images and Results' from Cunefare et al.

-The main.m file will train and evaluate a network on this data.
+4. The main.m file will generate the dataset and will train and evaluate a network on this specific data.
+By default main.m is set to use the '0 wide Confocal' dataset.
+Main.m has an example for the split detector dataset commented out.
+The program will train the network.
+After training, it will evalute the model and provide the mean value performance in Dice coefficient, True Positive Rate, and False Detection Rate.